byoda/byoda-python/README.md

     - Carefully consider the security implementations on enabling port forwarding on your broadband router and whether this is the right setup for you.

 To launch the pod:
+- If you want to deploy to a VM, follow the instructions for [AWS](https://github.com/StevenHessing/byoda-python/blob/master/docs/infrastructure/aws-vm-pod.md), [Azure](https://github.com/StevenHessing/byoda-python/blob/master/docs/infrastructure/azure-vm-pod.md) or [GCP](https://github.com/StevenHessing/byoda-python/blob/master/docs/infrastructure/gcp-vm-pod.md))
-- Log in to your VM or server
+- Log in to your VM or server.
-- Copy the [docker-launch.sh script](https://github.com/StevenHessing/byoda-python/blob/master/docs/files/docker-lauch.sh) to the VM
+- Copy the [docker-launch.sh script](https://github.com/StevenHessing/byoda-python/blob/master/tools/docker-lauch.sh) to the VM
 - Edit the docker-launch.sh script and modify the following variables at the top of the script
   - BUCKET_PREFIX: in the above example, that would be 'mybyoda'
   - ACCOUNT_SECRET: set it to a long random string; it can be used as credential for browsing your pod
   - PRIVATE_KEY_SECRET: set it to a long random string; it will be used for the private keys that the pod will create
+- for a pod on an AWS VM, also edit the variables:
+  - AWS_ACCESS_KEY_ID
+  - AWS_SECRET_ACCESS_KEY
 - Install the docker, uuid and jq packages and launch the pod

 ```
-sudo apt update && apt-get install -y docker uuid jd
+sudo apt update && apt-get install -y docker.io uuid jq
 chmod 755 docker-launch.sh
 ./docker-launch.sh
 ```